The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

-If the first support point were replicated twice, all the support points would form the transpose of an $18 \times 3$ orthogonal array with $3$ levels of strength $2$.
-The $66$ VODs for $k=3$ can be combined to obtain various exact optimal designs of sizes $N=9K$, $K \in \mathbb{N}$.
+If the trial at $(0,0,0)'$ were replicated twice, the matrix of the support points would form the transpose of an $18 \times 3$ orthogonal array with $3$ levels of strength $2$.
+The $66$ VODs for $k=3$ can be combined to obtain various exact optimal designs of sizes $N=9K$, $K \in \NN$.

+As noted by one reviewer, Model \eqref{mod:QWOI} on $\Y$ can be linearly reparametrized as a main-effects ANOVA model with $k$ factors on $3$ levels each.
+Consequently, the $D$-optimal designs in these two models should coincide.
+Indeed, it is possible to verify that the 3-dimensional projections of the widely used Taguchi L18 design for the ANOVA model form (some) $D$-optimal designs for Model \eqref{mod:QWOI} with $k=3$ factors.
+These $D$-optimal designs can be obtained as $\frac{1}{2}\nu_a+\frac{1}{2}\nu_b$, where $\nu_a$ and $\nu_b$ are VODs from the two isomorphism classes represented by designs \eqref{des:D1} and \eqref{des:D2}.

-For $k=4$, the dimension of the polytope of optimal designs is already $t=48$, and the enumeration of the VODs was too time-consuming.
+For $k=4$, the size of the maximum optimal support is $d=81$, the problem rank is $s=33$, and the dimension of the polytope of optimal designs is $t=48$.
+However, for $k=4$ the enumeration of the VODs was too time-consuming.